 If it’s your first time using the Instant Pot, then you just press the Sauté button and let the pot heat up for a few minutes.
 Don’t miss my guide on How to Use the Instant Pot for Beginners.

-Add the olive oil, chicken, garlic, onion, oregano, and salt and sauté for 3-4 minutes, turning once.
-This extra step of sautéing the chicken with the onion and garlic helps build flavor.
+Add the olive oil, chicken pieces, garlic, onion, oregano, and salt and sauté for 3-4 minutes, turning once.

 Step Two